Expert Advice On Improving Your Home

 • Change the position of your blinds seasonally.
 Keeping your blinds closed in the summer helps block out passive solar heat.
 Keeping them open in the winter helps you take advantage of this same heat.
 Both of these measures help reduce the amount of work your HVAC system needs to do.

 • Keep your system clean.
 Regularly cleaning condenser fan blades, indoor evaporator coil, grills, and ductwork helps keep your HVAC system running efficiently and lowers your risk of mold.
-The National Air Duct Cleaners Association advises cleaning your heating and cooling system when it starts to look dirty.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.

 How To Choose a Local HVAC Company